 In 2017, the state finalized the Greater Minnesota Transit Investment Plan, a 20-year strategic plan for investing in public transit and reaching the legislative target of meeting 90 percent of transit needs by 2025.

 Thirty mid- and small-sized service providers have been grouped into five Greater Minnesota regions.
 Through a competitive request-for-proposal process, a consultant team has been selected for each region.

-By summer of 2019, each of the 30 providers will have a personalized five-year plan that identifies strengths, unmet needs, and future transit service changes, as well as a financial plan that is adaptable to changing environments.
+By summer of 2019, each of the 30 providers now have a personalized five-year plan that identifies strengths, unmet needs, and future transit service changes, as well as a financial plan that is adaptable to changing environments.
 The five-year plans will help MnDOT and MPTA better articulate transit needs to the legislature.

 Creating a Vision for Each Transit System in Minnesota